-The school established a state welfare agency for girls in Evanston and was instrumental in the passage of the 1881 law mandating state responsibility (housing/education) for indigent girls.
+The school established a state-funded welfare agency for girls in Evanston and was instrumental in the passage of the 1881 law mandating state responsibility (housing/education) for destitute girls.
 The first charitable baseball game to benefit a philanthropic organization (played in 1908, in the Old Comisky Park) was played on behalf of the Illinois Industrial School for Girls.

 Sources: Evanston History Center clipping files; Evanston History Center Archival Collection #83.